baieteala/simulare/README.md

     Press the F5 key or click the play button (a triangular icon) in the top right corner of the Godot editor.
     The game will start, and you can begin your adventure.

--Game Instructions
+### Game Instructions

 *Movement*: Use the arrow keys or WASD to move your character.
 *Attack*: Use the spacebar to attack enemies.
 *Objective*: Clear each room of enemies to proceed to the next one.
 Defeat the final boss in the last room to win the game.

 ## Technical Details

 ### Collision Detection
 We used Godot's built-in collision detection systems to manage interactions between the player, enemies, and the environment.
 This ensures smooth and realistic movements and accurate recording of attacks and damage.

 ### Finite State Machines
 Each enemy uses a finite state machine (FSM) to manage different behaviors, such as patrolling, chasing the player, and attacking.
 This makes enemies more intelligent and unpredictable, enhancing the overall gameplay experience.